 When I began my career in content, it was primarily perceived as a database management task.
-And that seemed to be the norm – according to Content Science’s Content Leadership + Operations Benchmark study, 51.3% of companies report being in the scaling stage of content maturity, just beginning to grow content operations.
+And that seemed to be the norm – according to Content Science’s Content Operations study, 30% of companies report being in the scaling stage of content maturity, just beginning to grow content operations.

 To quote Jonathan Perelman, Head of Digital Ventures at ICM Partners: